Trinidad and Tobago Electricity Commission

 Trinidad and Tobago Electricity Commission (T&TEC) is the sole retailer of electricity in Trinidad and Tobago.
 It is responsible for the design, construction, operation and maintenance of the country's electrical transmission and distribution network.
 The utility supplies electric power to customers on both islands via a single interconnected grid.
-Electrical energy is widely been purchased, metered and feed into the national grid from independent power producers.
+Electrical energy is widely purchased, metered and fed into the national grid from independent power producers.
 These producers are the Power Generation Company of Trinidad and Tobago (PowerGen) giving a total of 1,344 MW, Trinidad Generation Unlimited (TGU) giving 720MW and Trinity Power Ltd. giving 225 MW.
 All power stations in Trinidad and Tobago are fueled by hydrocarbons.

 T&TEC was formed in 1946 after the merger of independent companies.
 It supplies over a million residential, municipal, commercial and industrial customers.

+The current acting General Manager is Vijai Ramnanansingh who is Area Manager–Distribution South.
+He was appointed after the retirement of the previous GM Chrisalston Belle on 31st August 2025.

+Electrical Power suppliers

 PowerGen is the largest power generator in Trinidad and Tobago.
 In 2006, the United States-based Mirant Corporation, facing a severe financial situation, announced that part of Mirant's restructuring efforts includes the intent to sell off their part ownership of PowerGen.
 Following that announcement, the government of Trinidad and Tobago placed the overall structure of T&TEC and PowerGen under review for future possible amalgamation.
 At that time the companies T&TEC, Mirant and BP currently owned 51%, 39% and 10% of the PowerGen company respectively.
 Any possible termination of the Mirant (now Genon) stake was seen as an opportunity to simplify the structure and relationship between the T&TEC and PowerGen companies.
 Since then Mirant sold its position and the new minority shareholders are MaruEnergy Trinidad L.L.C. (owned by the Japanese multinational - Marubeni) which has a 39% shareholding and parastatal NEL Power Holdings Limited which has a 10% ownership.
 Powergen operates three major power generation plants which are located at Point Lisas, Port of Spain and Penal.
 The largest generation plant is located at Point Lisas.

 The generation plants individual capacities are: